 Soldier Pass trail can be accessed from multiple trailheads.
 The most popular way to begin the hike is from Soldier Pass Trailhead which lies down Soldier Pass Road.
 This trailhead is gated and is open from 8 a.m. until 6 p.m.
 Soldier Pass trailhead can sometimes become crowded because the Devil’s Kitchen and Seven Sacred Pools are popular attractions near the start of the hike.
 Also, there is a trail nearby where offroading and Jeep tours are common.

 We wanted to get an early start, so we began the hike at the Jordan Road Trailhead.
 This trailhead is not gated, so you can access it earlier in the morning and later into the evening.
+At the trailhead, there are restrooms.
 If you start here, take Cibola Pass Trail to Jordan trail, which will then tie into Soldier Pass trail.

 Hiking Soldier Pass in Sedona